Phu Yen strives to hand over 100% of the North-South Expressway project site by the end of April

 No agreement on compensation price

 Song Cau town is one of the localities in Phu Yen province where the Quy Nhon - Chi Thanh section of the North - South Expressway Project runs through.
-However, the section through the town is still stuck with land clearance, mainly residential houses.
+However, the section through the town still has land clearance problems, mainly residential houses.

 Currently, this locality still has 36 households that have not yet handed over their land, mainly houses.
 Song Cau town has built 5 resettlement areas to accommodate people cleared for the North-South Expressway, but so far only 3 resettlement areas have been completed, the remaining 2 are still under construction.

-Mr. Le Xuan Hien, Deputy Director in charge of the Land Fund Development Center of Song Cau town, said that currently, some people in the area of clearance have not yet agreed with the compensation price and have not received compensation.
+Mr. Le Xuan Hien, Deputy Director in charge of the Song Cau Town Land Fund Development Center, said that currently, some people in the area of clearance have not yet agreed with the compensation price and have not received compensation.

-According to Mr. Hien, there are many reasons leading to the delay in completing the highway site clearance, including the number of affected households, about 1,200 households.
+According to Mr. Hien, there are many reasons leading to the delay in completing the highway site clearance, in which the number of affected households is very large, about 1,200 households.

 “Currently, in Song Cau town, especially in Xuan Loc commune, there are still problems, mainly households, the number of affected houses is very large.
-Another reason is the origin of the land, previously in the management process, some households used it for the wrong purpose, so through the process of reviewing and investigating the records, it led to delays”, said Mr. Le Xuan Hien.
+Another reason is the origin of the land, previously in the management process, some households did not use it for the right purpose, so through the process of reviewing and investigating the records, it led to delays”, said Mr. Le Xuan Hien.

 The North-South Expressway project through Phu Yen province is over 90 km long, and so far only 88.42 km has been handed over.
 Tuy An district, Dong Hoa town, and Song Cau town have not yet completed site clearance, and have been delayed many times.
 The reasons for the delay in site handover are the lack of resettlement land, the delay in approving the site clearance plan, and the organization of the lottery for resettlement land for households to be relocated...